dennis-owusu/Course-Generator-AI/README.md

 ### AI Integration

-- **Google Gemini Flash via OpenRouter**: Used to generate comprehensive, educational notes for each lesson with detailed explanations
+- **GitHub GPT-4o API**: Used to generate comprehensive, educational notes for each lesson with detailed explanations
 - **YouTube Data API**: Used to find relevant educational videos that complement the lesson content